Rebeka Njau: Ripples in the Pool (1975)

-In 1964, Njau won a prize in an East African novel competition with her manuscript Alone with the Fig Tree.
+In 1964, Njaū won a prize in an East African novel competition with her manuscript Alone with the Fig Tree.
 Following substantial revisions, it was published as Ripples in the Pool by TransAfrica Press in 1975.
-TransAfrica went bankrupt shortly afterwards, and Njau contacted Henry Chakava, editor of Heinemann Educational Books East Africa, to see if the novel could be republished.
+TransAfrica went bankrupt shortly afterwards, and Njaū contacted Henry Chakava, editor of Heinemann Educational Books East Africa, to see if the novel could be republished.
 A subedited edition appeared in the African Writers Series in 1978.

 The novel tells the story of Selina, a prostitute living in the city who is a modern, independent woman.
-She decides to marry her younger lover, Gikere, and they move to his village.
-Selina miscarries and Gikere's mother, who had little respect for her already, calls her "an infertile witch".
-Gikere responds by trying to assert authority in the relationship by beating Selina.
-As she becomes more isolated, Selina turns her sexual desires towards Gikere's younger sister, Gaciru.
-She experiences a mental breakdown and tries to hang herself, before strangling Gaciru in her sleep.
+She decides to marry her younger lover, Gìkere, and they move to his village.
+Selina miscarries and Gìkere's mother, who already had little respect for her, calls her "an infertile witch".
+Gìkere responds by trying to assert authority in the relationship by beating Selina.
+As she becomes more isolated, Selina turns her sexual desires towards Gìkere's younger sister, Gacirū.
+She experiences a mental breakdown and tries to hang herself, before strangling Gacirū in her sleep.
 The novel ends with Selina as a "stray woman" wandering the countryside.

-At least one reviewer was left confused by the rapid shifts in plot and point of view, but writing in 1982 Frank Birbalsingh concludes: "...it is clear that Njau is continuing the tradition of social realism, established in the modern African novel by Achebe's Things Fall Apart, updated by Armah's The Beautyful Ones are not yet Born, and made politically significant in the most recent writings of Ngugi wa Thiong'o."Ripples in the Pool is considered the first Kenyan novel, and for many the first African novel, to both portray lesbian relationships and treat lesbianism sensitively.
+At least one reviewer was left confused by the rapid shifts in plot and point of view, but writing in 1982 Frank Birbalsingh concludes: "...it is clear that Njaū is continuing the tradition of social realism, established in the modern African novel by Achebe's Things Fall Apart, updated by Armah's The Beautyful Ones are not yet Born, and made politically significant in the most recent writings of Ngugi wa Thiong'o."Ripples in the Pool is considered the first Kenyan novel, and for many the first African novel, to both portray lesbian relationships and treat lesbianism sensitively.
 The author reported that readers believed that it "wasn't her" because of its subject matter.